SonyaMoisset/Pluralsight_Training/README.md

 - Quick Start to JavaScript: Volume 3 by Susan Simkins
 - Structuring JavaScript Code by Dan Wahlin

+## jQuery
+- jQuery: Getting Started by Craig Shoemaker

 ## In Progress
-- Using the Chrome Developer Tools
 - Introduction to Web Development
-- jQuery: Getting Started
 - JavaScript Build Animation With Gulp.js
 - Extending Bootstrap with CSS, JavaScript, and jQuery